bradychin/csu-global/README.md

 # csc500-1

-Repository for assignments and project is course CSC500-1
+Repository for assignments and projects in course CSC500-1